Alex Verdugo Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- Tigers pitchers combine to give up 137 total home runs at a clip of 1.2 per game (to rank 15th in the league).
+- Tigers pitchers combine to allow 138 total home runs at a rate of 1.2 per game (to rank 15th in the league).

 © 2023 Data Skrive.
 All rights reserved.